ethanokamura/perfectline/src/content/javascript-101/functions.md

 In JavaScript, functions are just objects and can be used as expressions, meaning you can assign a variable to a function.

-An examples of **function expressions** and **function statements**:
+Examples of **function expressions** and **function statements**:
-* Function expressions are not created until it is encountered in the code (Any code above it cannot reference / use it)
+* Function expressions are not created until it is encountered in the code (Any code above it cannot reference/use it)

 ```js
 const add = function(a,b) {